Pandemic spurred extremism, says German domestic intelligence | DW | 15.06.2021

 This became particularly interesting on Tuesday, since BfV's latest report for the first time included the sub-category "the New Right," to designate networks, publications, and individuals who spread "anti-democratic" positions in Germany via various strategies.

-According to the report, the protagonists of the "New Right" movement share a common goal in fomenting a "cultural revolution from the right" that was targeted at very different groups.
+According to the report, the protagonists of the "New Right" movement share a common goal — fomenting a "cultural revolution from the right" — that is targeted at very different groups.
 "Right-wing extremist associations are not always obvious," the report said.
 "But they often appear through violations of the principles of human dignity, the rule of law, and democracy in various expressions."

 Salheiser said that the inclusion of the new category in the report showed that the BfV had become more sensitive to this gray area in the right-wing spectrum.
 "These were previously blind spots for the Verfassungsschutz," he told DW.